Pratical-Theory/TS-Backend-Good-Pratices/README.md

  ```

  Proceed to run the server with `npx tsc -w`; `npx` help us to run commands from an `npm` package (either one installed locally or fetched remotely).
- `tsc` it's the typescript compiler and with the flag `-f` we tell the TS compiler to watch any change, so it recompile our files.
+ `tsc` it's the typescript compiler and with the flag `-w` we tell the TS compiler to watch any change, so it recompile our files.
 ```bash
 npx tsc -w
 ```